ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

 But this raises the question, what happens if we call `std::abs(INT_MIN)`?
 There is no valid bit representation of the smallest integer number's absolute value.
-Well, turns out, it's our good friend Undefined Behaviour again!
+Well, turns out, it's our good friend undefined behaviour again!
 [Cppreference](https://en.cppreference.com/w/cpp/numeric/math/abs) says "The behavior is undefined if the result cannot be represented by the return type."
 Checking `assert(std::abs(INT_MIN) == INT_MIN)` on [Compiler Explorer](https://godbolt.org/z/sjo9Eq65r) succeeds and both display the same value if printed.
 It effectively seems to be doing nothing.
 This is likely the result of how flipping a sign in two's complements is implemented.
 You just flip all the bits and add $1$.
 See how it behaves for some values in the table above!
-But again, this is Undefined Behaviour we're talking about in this case, so we better do something about it.
+But again, this is undefined behaviour we're talking about in this case, so we better do something about it.

 Well, what should you do about it?
 The simplest solution is to just limit your values to the interval $[-2^{30}, 2^{30}]$ or something similar?
 Our logic becomes really slow for large numbers anyway, so it's probably fine, depending on your use case.
 Alternatively, you can check for these edge cases and throw an exception.

-But not everything that is wrong is Undefined Behaviour or even necessarily wrong.
+But not everything that is wrong is undefined behaviour or even necessarily wrong.

-#### Obvious Inefficiencies
+#### Unnecessary Inefficiencies

 I'm sure some people have groaned out loud when I gave the loop of the form